-The Sherpa Steps are a stone staircase consisting of approx. 1300 steps (The stairs will be completed in spring 2019).
+The Sherpa Steps are a stone staircase consisting of approx. 1200 steps.
 The staircase starts in Fløyvegen (85 meters above sea level) and end on the plateau below the Cable Car upper station (Fjellstua, 421 meters above sea level).
 The staircase is called «The Sherpa Steps» because there are Sherpas from Nepal – specialists in building stairs and paths in mountain areas – built it.

 NOTE: When you walk up the Sherpa steps, use the steps and not the side terrain.
 The plants bind the soil, and so by protecting the plants, we prevent erosion, and the staircase will remain steady for many years.
 Besides, it becomes nicer around the stairs if the stairs encloses the vegetation.

 How to get to the start of the Sherpa Steps

 By car: If you use a car, you can park for free at the municipal parking lot at Elvestrand Cemetery, past Tromsø Lodge & Camping and TUIL arena in Tromsdalen.
 From here you walk approx. 1.6 km via hiking trails and through residential areas to the start of the path in Fløyvegen.
 The trail is partially marked, but you may want to bring this map with you to the Sherpa Steps: MAP